vancluever/terraform-provider-acme/website/docs/dns_providers/dyn.html.markdown

 [resource-acme-certificate-dns-challenge-arg]: /docs/providers/acme/r/certificate.html#dns_challenge

+In addition, arguments can also be stored in a local file, with the path supplied by supplying the argument with the `_FILE` suffix.
+See [here][acme-certificate-file-arg-example] for more information.

+[acme-certificate-file-arg-example]: /docs/providers/acme/r/certificate.html#using-variable-files-for-provider-arguments

 * `DYN_CUSTOMER_NAME` - The customer name to use.
 * `DYN_USER_NAME` - The user name to use.
 * `DYN_PASSWORD` - The password for the supplied user.